csesoc/constitution/CONSTITUTION.rst

 Non-for-Profit Status
 ---------------------

 #.
-Subject to the Act and the Regulation, the assets and income of CSESoc shall be applied solely in furtherance of its above-mentioned objects and no portion shall be distributed directly or indirectly to the members of the organisation except as bona fide compensation for services rendered or expenses incurred on behalf of the organisation.
+The assets and income of CSESoc shall be applied solely in furtherance of its above-mentioned objects and no portion shall be distributed directly or indirectly to the members of the organisation except as bona fide compensation for services rendered or expenses incurred on behalf of the organisation.

 Membership